computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 {% endindent %}

-If you jumped here directly from [Chapter 4 - Subset choice](/lovelace/part_ii/subset) you may find it helpful to first read the instructions on how to read (and write) Scala code using the ```mathlib``` library.
-This is discussed in [Chapter 9 - Scala and mathlib](/lovelace/part_ii/mathlib).
-Additionally, the simulation code on this page uses support code which we explain first.
+If you jumped here directly from [Chapter 4 - Subset choice](/lovelace/part_ii/subset) you may find it helpful to first read [Chapter 9 - Scala and mathlib](/lovelace/part_ii/mathlib) to learn how to read (and write) Scala code using the ```mathlib``` library.
+In addition to the default ```mathlib``` library, the simulation code on this page includes supporting code which we explain first.

-## Support code
+## Supporting code
-Running simulations requires input instances to compute output for, as specified by the theoretical model.
-While we could type in input by hand, that is a lot of work.
-The beauty of using computer simulations is that it can do the hard work for us, but we will need some help in *automatically* generating input.
-To that end, Formal has written a supporting code that contains helper functionality.{% sidenote 'sn-id-helper' 'Helper functionality is often written specifically for a domain.
+Running simulations requires input instances as specified by the theoretical model.
+While we could code input by hand, that is a lot of work.
+The beauty of using computer simulations is that it can do the hard work for us by *automatically* generating input.
+To that end, Formal has written a supporting code. {% sidenote 'sn-id-helper' 'Supporting code is often written specifically for a domain.
 For example, [simulating Coherence](/lovelace/part_iii/sim_coherence) uses different support code.' %}

 For now, it is not important that you know how to write support code.
 However, in order to explore and adapt the code that Formal has provided, being able to *use* support code is recommended.
 Let's explore some examples.
 Remember that you can run (and adapt) the code in your browser using the <button style="background: rgba(255,255,255,0.6) !important;color: rgba(0, 0, 0, 0.6) !important;border-radius: 5px;border: 1px solid #ddd;font-family: Lato,'Helvetica Neue',Arial,Helvetica,sans-serif;font-size: 14px;
 padding: 3px 8px;transition: all 350ms ease;"><img src="https://embed.scalafiddle.io/runicon.png" style="padding: 0;margin: 0 0 4px 0;vertical-align: middle;width: 16px;height: 16px;display: inline;">Run</button> button.

-The formal models for selecting invitees (subset choice) take as input sets of persons and a function that for pairs of persons returns if they like eachother or not.
+The theoretical models for selecting invitees (subset choice) take as input sets of persons and a function that for pairs of persons returns if they like eachother or not.
 The support code helps us generate these parts of the input.

 ### Persons
 A particular person is identified by their name, and can be defined by using ```Person(name: String)```.
 This function takes a string as input and returns a Person object with the given name: